akaihola/darker/README.rst

 Why?
 ====

-You want to start unifying code style in your project using Black_.
+You want to start unifying code style in your project using Black_ or `the Ruff formatter`_.
-Maybe you also like to standardize on how to order your imports, or do static type checking or other static analysis for your code.
+Maybe you also like to standardize on how to order your imports, or convert string formatting to use f-strings.

 However, instead of formatting the whole code base in one giant commit, you'd like to only change formatting when you're touching the code for other reasons.